isl-org/OpenBot/open-code/src/components/blockly/README.md

   - Repeat: The "Repeat" block enables you to define the number of iterations for a set of blocks to be executed.
   - While: The "While" block continues executing a set of blocks as long as a specified condition remains true.
-  - For: The "For" block facilitates iteration over a specified range of values, executing a set of blocks for each iteration.
-  - For Each: The "For Each" block is used to iterate over elements in a list or collection.

 - ### Operators: